pet-informatica/programa-de-ferias/README.md

 # Programa de Férias - PET Informática

+The PET-Informatica summer course is an introduction to programming and development for students of high school.
+We try to motivate students and to show them that programming is not only for computer students!

 This website is hosted at: https://pet-informatica.github.io/programa-de-ferias

 In order to run this project you must install node.js avaiable here: https://nodejs.org/en/